edespino/cloudberry-site/docs/sys-utilities/createdb.md

 createdb test
 ```

-To create the database `demo` using the Cloudberry Database coordinator on host `gpcoord`, port `54321`, using the `LATIN1` encoding scheme:
+To create the database `demo` using the Apache Cloudberry coordinator on host `gpcoord`, port `54321`, using the `LATIN1` encoding scheme:

 ```shell
 createdb -p 54321 -h gpcoord -E LATIN1 demo